-On this day in 1941, crackerjack British cryptologists break the secret code used by the German army to direct ground-to-air operations on the Eastern front.
+On July 9, 1941, crackerjack British cryptologists break the secret code used by the German army to direct ground-to-air operations on the Eastern front.

 British and Polish experts had already broken many of the Enigma codes for the Western front.
 Enigma was the Germans’ most sophisticated coding machine, necessary to secretly transmitting information.
 The Enigma machine, invented in 1919 by Hugo Koch, a Dutchman, looked like a typewriter and was originally employed for business purposes.
 The Germany army adapted the machine for wartime use and considered its encoding system unbreakable.
 They were wrong.
 The Brits had broken their first Enigma code as early as the German invasion of Poland and had intercepted virtually every message sent through the occupation of Holland and France.